Publications

 This paper analyzes the impact of externalities on household demand for sanitation and the subsequent welfare effects generated from policy interventions.
 A critical feature of household sanitation (e.g., toilets) is that the take-up generates externalities where the privately chosen level is less than the socially optimal.
 To analyze the impact of policy interventions, I explicitly model household choice, taking into account the interdependence of household decision-making within the village.
 I identify and estimate the model using micro-survey data from India.
 Using the estimated model, I show how untargeted price subsidies, although cost effective at increasing sanitation coverage, have a regressive effect.
 I contrast this policy response with a targeted cash transfer to households with children, which ameliorates the regressive impact at the expense of a lower take-up.

-Sanghmitra Gautam (with Britta Augsburg (IFS), Juan P. Baquero (Universidad del Rosario) and Paul Rodriguez-Lesmes (Universidad del Rosario))
+with Britta Augsburg (IFS), Juan P. Baquero (Universidad del Rosario), and Paul Rodriguez-Lesmes (Universidad del Rosario)

 This paper measures the additional value of sanitation within the marriage arrangement.
 We use data from the Indian human development household survey (IHDS) to model the marital decisions of men and women in rural India and to estimate the marital surplus (the gains from being married).
 We use the model to demonstrate that the government’s Total Sanitation Campaign (TSC) increased marital surplus and changed marriage market outcomes for men and women.
 Decomposition reveals (i) that sanitation makes it more attractive to be in a marriage for both gender, and (ii) that TSC exposure led to a decrease in the wife’s surplus share, implying a redistribution of gains within the marriage